 The reason this works is that each direction in the embedding space can learn a different factor that explains the words.

 For example, one dimension might correspond to whether the subject is male or female.
 Then, when we subtract 'man' from 'king', it might change the gender of the word.
 Another dimension might encode whether the subject is juvenile or adult, like in the cat and kitten example.
 There might also be a variable or a combination of variables that corresponds to the level of luxury, like in the case of Toyota and it's luxury counterpart Lexus.

 It's very interesting that these representations can be learned automatically, just by training a neural network on a large corpus of text in an unsupervised fashion.

 One might argue that this is not unsupervised learning since the words we train the model to predict can be considered as labels.
 Well, the boundaries between supervised and unsupervised learning can get a little blurry sometimes.
-This kind of tasks can be considered supervised, unsupervised, or something in between, depending on your perspective.
+This kind of task can be considered supervised, unsupervised, or something in between, depending on your perspective.